calculix/CalculiX-Examples/Thermal/Thermal shock/README.md

 <img src="movie.gif" width="400" title="Animation of the temperature history">

 ```
-> cgx -b plots.fbl
+> cgx -b post.fbl
 ```
-creates
+creates the images used in the introduction above:
- 1. a time history plot of the deflection of the plate tip
+ 1. a time history plot of the excitation intensity and the deflection of the plate tip
- 2. a time history plot of the excitation function
+ 2. a cross section temperature and stress profile plot
- 3. a custom plot with both curves
  4. Images of initial and final state and of the state at the end of the excitation.

-Images from 3. and 4. are found at the top of this page.